 Navigating ASHRAE 90.1 and IECC 2024

 Most US jurisdictions adopt building codes based on ASHRAE Standard 90.1 or the International Energy Conservation Code (IECC).
-The 2024 editions have expanded requirements for:

 The 60-30-10 Rule: Engineering a Visual Hierarchy